-Advising people regarding the legal option in regard to a particular matter is among the most important ways an immigration attorney can help them.
-The laws related to immigration are complex and it may be difficult for an individual to determine whether a particular provision applies in his or her case.
+Advising people regarding the legal option in regard to a particular matter is among the most important ways an immigration attorney can help individuals.
+The laws related to immigration are complex, and it may be difficult for an individual to determine whether a particular provision applies in his or her case.
 For example, for many people, there are various avenues they may pursue to obtain a green card, such as work-based or family-based immigration.
 In some cases, one may be significantly simpler than the other, saving the person both time and money.
 An attorney will be able to recognize this circumstance and advise a potential immigrant about the best course of action.

-Many matters related to immigration require the gathering of official documentation as well as the completion of a significant amount of paperwork.
-Any errors or omission in an immigration-related petition or filing could result in the delay or outright denial of an application.
+Many matters related to immigration require the gathering of official documentation, as well as the completion of a significant amount of paperwork.
+Any errors or omissions in an immigration-related petition or filing could result in the delay or outright denial of an application.
 Fortunately, an attorney can help individuals who are submitting documentation to U.S. immigration authorities prepare their paperwork and ensure that the documents are complete, accurate, and comply with any procedural requirements that may exist.
 An attorney can prepare and submit formal arguments and explanations as to why a person is eligible for a certain benefit.

 Individuals who apply for a change in their immigration status may be required to submit additional documentation or complete a personal interview if questions arise regarding their admissibility.
-The assistance of an attorney can often have a significant impact on the outcome of these matters and may mean the difference between a favorable and an unfavorable result.
+The assistance of an attorney can often have a significant impact on the outcome of these matters, and may mean the difference between a favorable and an unfavorable result.